Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 Massey’s Bachelor of Health Science (Occupational Health and Safety) will give you essential skills for a career in the health industry.

-Learn how to create healthy workplaces by improving the relationships between people at work, the work they do, and their working environment.
+With the Bachelor of Health Science (Occupational Health and Safety) you will learn how to create healthy workplaces by improving the relationships between people at work, the work they do and their working environment.
 You’ll develop expertise in the identification and control of occupational safety and health hazards.

-Your training will include decision-making, problem-solving and management skills - all highly desired by employers.
+Your training will include decision-making, problem-solving and management skills.
+These skills are highly desired by employers.
 You’ll get a variety of hands-on experiences, including participation in worksite visits.
-On completion, you’ll be prepared to facilitate, educate, and promote safety and health in the workplace.
-The Occupational Health and Safety major includes all aspects of work and health including physical and psychosocial work environments.
+On completion, you’ll be able to facilitate, educate, and promote safety and health in the workplace.
+The Occupational Health and Safety major includes all aspects of work and health.
+This includes physical and psychosocial work environments.

 The Bachelor of Health Science (Occupational Health and Safety) can lead to or enhance many careers.
 Our graduates are working as: